KB33t-tech/amaze_game/README.md

-{\large Instructions and commands for creating the artifacts of the program:  }
+**Instructions and commands for creating the artifacts of the program:  **

 cd into the base directory called "project", and perform the following commands: